openvinotoolkit/open_model_zoo/models/intel/smartlab-action-recognition-0001/README.md

 ## Decoder model specification

-The smartlab-action-recognition-decoder-0001 is a fully connected layer module.
+The smartlab-action-recognition-decoder-0001 is a fully connected decoder part which accepts features from top and front views, computed by encoder and predicts score for action across following label list: `no_action`, `noise_action`,  `adjust_rider`

 | Metric  | Value |
 | ------- | ----- |